jeffreykegler/hoonlint/misc/whitespace.md

 newline, not counting those newlines which termination properly aligned header commments.

+If it is before a step of a sequence, a newline-equivalent gap may contain zero or more **inter-comments** followed by zero or more **pre-comments**.
+Both inter-comments and pre-comments can contain any content, but in concept, inter-comments separate the sequence steps from other lexemese, and from each other;
+while pre-comments preceed sequence steps.

+The correct indentation of inter-comments and pre-comments is specified, for each type of sequence, below.

 ### Types of hoons

 Hoons may be backdented, running, jogging, battery or irregular.